vaishnavin0821-cyber/AutomotiveNetworkMonitor/README.md

 - **Server-driven event generation** — the server generates a new event automatically on a timer, independent of client connections, so events keep flowing even after all clients are already connected.
 - **Manual demo commands** — the server can also be told to send a specific event type, or resend the last event, for live demonstration of duplicate handling.

-## Design

-See `design_and_test_scenarios.md` for the architecture diagram, TCP/UDP sequence flows, and the full test scenario table.

 ### Key design decisions